 Increases in exit capacity may be requested in line with the ExCR.
-National Grid can only permanently increase the level of exit capacity at an Exit Point having first assessed how much exit capacity may be substituted to meet the increase as a result of applying its Exit

-Capacity Substitution and Revision Methodology Statement ("ExCS").
+National Grid can only permanently increase the level of exit capacity at an Exit Point, subject to the signing of a PARCA, having first assessed how much exit capacity may be substituted to meet the increase as a result of applying its Exit Capacity Substitution and Revision Methodology Statement ("ExCS").
 Exit capacity substitution is the process of substituting unsold NTS exit baseline capacity from one or more NTS Exit Points to another NTS Exit Point where demand for exit capacity exceeds the available capacity quantities for the relevant period.